 Instructions

-- Prepare the brine by combining vinegar, water, pickling salt, and desired pickle spice blend in a pot.
-Bring to a boil and stir, allowing the sugar and salt to dissolve.
+- Make the brine.
+Combine vinegar, water, sugar, salt, and spices in a pot.
+Bring to a boil and keep hot.

 Notes